 Todd serves as communications director for the Great Plains Conference of The United Methodist Church and is a participant in Lay Servant Ministries.
 He has served in his current role since February 2015.
 Prior to that, he served as a journalist with Gannett Co.
 Inc., for 20 years, the last 14-plus years as executive editor of Spectrum Media in St. George, UtahThis podcast, hosted by Todd Seifert, explores concepts of discipleship by telling the stories of a person, a congregation or even a community.
 Some episodes feature interviews.
 And some involve Todd providing reflections on scriptures from the Bible.

 Subscribe or follow for easier listening opportunities on the following platforms:

-Let’s Talk About Race — We may never be able to conquer racism if we don't start openly talking about racism and the way it impacts our entire society.
-In this episode, Todd talks with the Rev. Kathy Williams, an African-American pastor serving a small town in Kansas, who talks about the silence she observed after the death of George Floyd, with Garlinda Burton, who will begin serving as interim general secretary of The United Methodist Church’s General Commission on Religion and Race starting Sept.
-1, and with the Rev. Adam Barlow-Thompson and the Rev. Ashley Prescott Barlow Thompson, who lead the Neighboring Movement in Wichita.
-This episode debuted Aug.
-11, 2020.
+Let’s Talk About Race — Featured guests included the Rev. Kathy Williams, now conference coordinator for clergy development and at the time an African-American pastor serving a small town in Kansas, talking about the silence she observed after the death of George Floyd; Garlinda Burton, interim general secretary of The United Methodist Church’s General Commission on Religion and Race; and the Rev. Adam Barlow-Thompson and the Rev. Ashley Prescott Barlow Thompson, who lead the Neighboring Movement in Wichita.

 This episode, which told the story about rebuilding the destroyed town of Greensburg, Kansas, was the debut episode for "In Layman's Terms," and it won the "best in class" award — the top award for the denomination — in the audio category in the 2019 United Methodist Association of Communicators awards contest.
 Download and listen to the episode here.